 The Alan Stoudemire Award is given to a program or an individual educator for creatively educating medical students, residents, and/or fellows in a consultation-liaison/psychosomatic medicine educational program that is outstanding by virtue of excellence, innovation, and impact.
 The award is presented to the individual or the physician representing the program, and is presented as a prize poster at the APM annual meeting.

-- For EVEN years (such as 2014), applications are accepted from PROGRAMS only.
+- For ODD years (such as 2015), applications are accepted for INDIVIDUALS only.

-- For ODD years (such as 2015), applications are accepted from INDIVIDUALS only.
+- For EVEN years (such as 2016), applications are accepted for PROGRAMS only.

 The award is named for Alan Stoudemire, MD, FAPM, a highly respected clinician and educator and a prolific author and editor.
 Dr. Stoudemire was professor of Psychiatry at Emory University in Atlanta, Georgia.
 He received the Academy's highest honor, the Thomas P. Hackett Memorial Award, in 1997.

 Dr. Stoudemire passed away at age 49 in February 2000 of melanoma.
 Dr. James Levenson, APM president at the time, wrote in his President's Message for the Newsletter: